sttteephen/ToDoList/README.md

 # ToDoList
-A to-do list with a Tkinter GUI.
+A to-do list application with a Tkinter GUI.